Ammuriya, Nablus

 Ammuriya (عمورية, also spelled Amuria) is a Palestinian village in the Nablus Governorate of the State of Palestine in the northern West Bank, located south of Nablus.
-According to the Palestinian Central Bureau of Statistics (PCBS) census, Ammuriya had a population of 302 in 2007.
+According to the Palestinian Central Bureau of Statistics (PCBS) census, Ammuriya had a population of 371 in 2017.
 There were 48 households and five business establishments in the village.

 In 2012, Ammuriya was joined with al-Lubban ash-Sharqiya into a single municipality called after the latter town.

 Location

 Nearby localities include Iskaka to the north, al-Lubban ash-Sharqiya to the east, Abwein to the south, Arura and Mazari an-Nubani to the southwest and Salfit to the northwest.

 History

 Pottery sherds from Iron Age II, Hellenistic/Roman, Crusader/Ayyubid and Mamluk eras have been found here.
+A burial cave dating back to the Roman period was found here.

 Ottoman era

 In 1596, it appeared in Ottoman tax registers as "ʽAmmuriya", a village in the nahiya of Jabal Qubal in the Nablus Sanjak.
 It had a population of 7 households and 1 bachelor, all Muslim.
 The villagers paid taxes on wheat, barley, summer crops, olive trees, goats and beehives, and a press for olive oils or grapes; a total of 2,000 akçe.

+In the 18th and 19th centuries, the village formed part of the highland region known as Jūrat ‘Amra or Bilād Jammā‘īn.
+Situated between Dayr Ghassāna in the south and the present Route 5 in the north, and between Majdal Yābā in the west and Jammā‘īn, Mardā and Kifl Ḥāris in the east, this area served, according to historian Roy Marom, "as a buffer zone between the political-economic-social units of the Jerusalem and the Nablus regions.
+On the political level, it suffered from instability due to the migration of the Bedouin tribes and the constant competition among local clans for the right to collect taxes on behalf of the Ottoman authorities."

 In 1838, Edward Robinson noted it as a village in the Jurat Merda district, south of Nablus.

+In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya (sub-district) of Jamma'in al-Thani, subordinate to Nablus.

 In 1882, the PEF's Survey of Western Palestine (SWP) described it as "A small village on high ground".